obsolism/obsolism/contributing.md

 [discussions](https://github.com/obsolism/obsolism/discussions) tabs, or in other locations like the
-[Obsolism Matrix channel](https://matrix.to/#/#obsolism:matrix.org) or simply just by connecting with a priest directly.
+[Obsolism Matrix channel](https://matrix.to/#/#obsolism:matrix.org) or simply just by connecting with a Priest directly.

 ## What do I get for contributing?

-There are no rewards offered at this time (or likely ever) apart from the simple gratification of having contributed to this religion and having your name eternally carved in the holy Git logs.
+There are no rewards offered at this time (or likely ever) apart from the simple gratification of having contributed to this religion and having your name eternally carved in the Holy Repository's git logs.